sagemath/trac_to_gh/Issue 7232.md

 # Issue 7232: fix tachyon segfault introduced by #6542

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7232

 Original creator: was